zalyoung/gitlab-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/_index.md

 This program provides Team Members and their families with short-term, need-based assistance in times of extreme need.
 If you experience a difficult situation, please visit the [GitLab Cares Portal](https://gitlab.e4erelief.org/) to easily determine if you're eligible for program assistance and to apply for assistance.

 GitLab started the fund with an initial contribution to support team members.
 Team Members may also choose to make donations to the fund as part of their annual giving and donation efforts.
 If you wish to make a donation, please visit the Portal and select 'Contribute to the Fund'.
-Donationas are tax-deductable (country-specific tax laws apply).
+Donations are tax-deductable (country-specific tax laws apply).